nlohmann/json/doc/mkdocs/docs/api/basic_json/erase.md

 ## Template parameters

 `KeyT`
 :   A type convertible to an object key.
-This can also be a string literal or a string view (C++17).
+This can also be a string literal.

 ## Parameters